While children with cancer are resilient, the treatments, procedures and changes to day-to-day life they experience can be overwhelming.

 - Are the Cellie Kit materials understandable for children and their parents?

 The goal of Study 2 was to determine the feasibility of the Cellie Coping Kit by answering these questions:

-To answer these questions, researchers conducted a series of two studies using interviews and questionnaires to gather information from a total of 30 children and 34 of their caregivers.
+To answer these questions, researchers conducted two studies using interviews and questionnaires to gather information from a total of 30 children and 34 of their caregivers.

 Is the material in the Cellie Kit relevant to the cancer experience of children and their parents?